Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

 ### Adding Items to a List

-To add item to the end of an existing list we use the method
+To add item to the end of an existing list we use the method *append()*.

 ```py
 # syntax